PLANET.

 Researchers are currently working on wearable fabric that can harvest energy from indoor lighting – imagine your t-shirt powering your laptop!

 These technological innovations might one day allow us to put solar panels anywhere and everywhere, from semi-transparent panels on greenhouses to solar cells on scooters ‒ the possibilities are endless.
 The energy transition to renewables is not going to slow down.
 If anything, it will become faster and more imperative.
-And things that seem extreme today might become commonplace within a decade.
+And within a decade, things that seem extreme today may just become commonplace.

 Solar fabrics created by the German company, Heliatek.